 Wednesday 8th May 2019 – Stonor & Hughenden

 After delays due to traffic and a very wet start to the day we had a most interesting visit to Stonor Manor.
 This is one of England’s oldest manor houses housing outstanding displays of portraits, tapestries, bronzes and ceramics.

 It has been the family’s residence for over 850 years making it one of the oldest family residences still lived in.
 We will have a private guided tour of the house and chapel before lunch in the restaurant in the manor.

 After lunch we visited Hughenden Manor which is the handsome home of Benjamin Disraeli, set in a Chiltern valley where the sun made a brief appearance.
 It houses a fascinating collection of personal memorabilia of this colourful statesman.
 Disraeli’s hillside retreat later became the headquarters for a top secret Second World War operation that put Hughenden high on Hitler’s target list.
 The basement exhibition, 1940s living-room and ice house bunker bring wartime Britain to life.
 We will have free time to explore this fascinating house.

 Thursday 15th November 2018 – Blenheim Palace

 Blenheim Palace at Christmas & Living Crafts Fair

 Blenheim Palace was built in the 18th century as a gift to the 1st Duke of Marlborough who won the battle of Blenheim on 13th August 1704.
-Between 1764 – 1764 the grounds were transformed by Capability Brown.
-Today most notably known as the birthplace of Winston Churchill.
+From 1764 the grounds were transformed by Capability Brown.
+Today it is most notably known as the birthplace of Winston Churchill.

-In the Great Court at Blenheim, the “Living Crafts for Christmas Fair” showcases over 150 British designer-makers of high quality contemporary crafts.
-This will be a wonderful opportunity to buy all your Christmas gifts.
+The final treat was to visit the “Living Crafts for Christmas fair” which showcased over 150 British designer-makers of contemporary crafts.
+This was a most enjoyable way to buy some of our Christmas gifts!